ryzhovau/rrdstorm/README.md

     $ rrdstorm.sh update 0 1 2 3 4 5 6

-5) Crease a cron job to update graphs as soon as you wish, i.e. every hour:
+5) Create a cron job to update graphs as soon as you wish, i.e. every hour:

     $ rrdstorm.sh graph_cron h 0 1 2 3 4 5 6